June 13-Oct. 31, 2020

 Each dinosaur is sculpted to accurately show what scientists believe they looked like.
 Then, the dinosaurs are equipped with an electronic brain that will control movements and sounds to make them even more lifelike.

 Admission is $3 per person, after regular Zoo admission.
-Zoo Pass members can use their electronic coupons for a free ticket or enjoy free entry during the member-only event, Nights in June.
+Zoo Pass members can use their electronic coupons for a free ticket.